Raijinili/Hantei-chan/README.md

 Stuff that needs to be done:
 * Play animations
-* Copy pasting stuff
+* Copy pasting lots of stuff
 * Redo/Undo stack
 * Display .pat graphics
-* Better support for Under Night In Birth.
+* Actual support for Under Night In Birth.
 * A sprite browser
 * Fix the held spinner controls
 * More hotkeys, like Ctrl+S